felipemedlev/Flash-Vocab-Trainer/README.md

     pnpm install
     ```
 3.  **Set up the database:**
-    The project uses SQLite3 with Prisma.
+    The project uses PostgreSQL with Prisma.
     ```bash
-    pnpm prisma migrate dev --name init
+    pnpm prisma migrate deploy
     pnpm prisma db seed
     ```
-    This will create the `dev.db` file and pre-load default vocabulary.
+    This will set up the database schema and pre-load default vocabulary.
 4.  **Configure environment variables:**
-    Create a `.env` file in the root directory and add necessary environment variables (e.g., `NEXTAUTH_SECRET`, `DATABASE_URL`).
+    Create a `.env` file in the root directory.
+You will need to set the `DATABASE_URL` environment variable to your PostgreSQL connection string (e.g., `postgresql://user:password@host:port/database?schema=public`).
+Also, add other necessary environment variables (e.g., `NEXTAUTH_SECRET`).
 5.  **Run the development server:**
     ```bash
     pnpm dev